SAP-samples/btp-services-intelligent-routing/02-SetupMonitoringEndpoint/README.md

     ![Create space button](./images/11.png)

-15. Enter a space name and select the permissions you would like to assign to your ID and **Save** the changes.
+15. Enter a space name and select the permissions you would like to assign to your ID and save the changes by using the **Create** button.

     ![space name and creation button](./images/12.png)